thestupidadmin/spaceos/README.md

 SpaceOS is open-source and available under the MIT License.

 Experience the power of simplicity with **SpaceOS** — a Python-based operating system that makes development and deployment fast, efficient, and accessible to all.

+Fun fact: You can run spaceos in spaceos in spaceos in spaceos using the isovm package.